Search

 Final farewell for Jiří Bělohlávek

-The Czech Philharmonic, conducted by Jakub Hrusa, paid tribute to Jiří Bělohlávek with a special performance of Dvořák’s Stabat Mater on 18 June 2017, the last piece that Maestro Bělohlávek recorded with the orchestra.
+The Czech Philharmonic, conducted by Jakub Hrůša, paid tribute to Jiří Bělohlávek with a special performance of Dvořák’s Stabat Mater on 18 June 2017, the last piece that Maestro Bělohlávek recorded with the orchestra.

 Jiří Bělohlávek was born in Prague in 1946.
 His love of music became apparent at an early age, encouraged by his father, a judge, who introduced his son to an array of classical music.
 At the age of four, Jiří joined a children’s choir, and was soon taking piano lessons.
 Jiří Bělohlávek went on to learn the cello with Professor Karel Pravoslav Sádlo before continuing his studies at the Prague Conservatory and at the Academy of Performing Arts in Prague.
 It was during these years that Jiří Bělohlávek began conducting in earnest, receiving instruction from Robert Brock, Alois Klíma, Bohumír Liška and Josef Veselka.

-In 1968, the legendary Rumanian conductor Sergiu Celibidache invited Jiří Bělohlávek to become his assistant, a collaboration which culminated in Bělohlávek winning the Czech Young Conductors’ Competition in 1970, as well as reaching the final of the prestigious Herbert von Karajan Conducting Competition in 1971.
+In 1968, the legendary Romanian conductor Sergiu Celibidache invited Jiří Bělohlávek to become his assistant, a collaboration which culminated in Bělohlávek winning the Czech Young Conductors’ Competition in 1970, as well as reaching the final of the prestigious Herbert von Karajan Conducting Competition in 1971.
 It was in 1970 that Bělohlávek began conducting the Czech Philharmonic to great acclaim; the start of his long relationship with the orchestra.

 Jiří Bělohlávek was appointed Conductor of the Brno State Philharmonic Orchestra in 1972, a position he held until 1978.
 He then became Chief Conductor of the Prague Symphony Orchestra, a partnership which lasted until 1989, and Permanent Conductor of the Czech Philharmonic.
 Václav Neumann, the latter orchestra’s Chief Conductor (between 1968 and 1990) brought him to Berlin’s Komische Oper in 1979, where he debuted with Smetana’s The Secret.
 Bělohlávek went on to conduct Stravinsky’s The Rake’s Progress there in 1980.